 These are apps you can “plug in” to your Outlook.com account to help enhance your online email client.

 This includes pretty cool integrations like Paypal, so you can more easily send money via email, Uber Ride reminders to your calendar, Evernote so you can easily save emails to your workbooks, and more.

-It’s also worth noting that while you can’t enable an out-of-office response in Outlook desktop unless you’re connected to an Exchange server, you can set up an out-of-office email with your Outlook online client, no matter what email service you’ve added.
+It’s also worth noting that while you can’t enable an out-of-office response in Microsoft Outlook desktop unless you’re connected to an Exchange server, you can set up an out-of-office email with your Outlook Online client, no matter what email service you’ve added.

 Desktop Outlook Extras

 So, what can you do with the desktop version of Microsoft Outlook that you can’t do online?
 Quite a bit, actually.

 While your Microsoft Live account will include a task app and a calendar app, those aren’t quite as tightly integrated with your email client as they are in Microsoft Outlook desktop.